dbactual/thomaspaine-www/content/works/to-the-honorable-benjamin-franklin-esqr-may16-1778.md

 Title: To the Honorable Benjamin Franklin, Esqr.
 May 16, 1778
 Date: Mon Aug  4 09:08:55 EDT 2014

-   To the Honorable Benjamin Franklin, Esqr.
-May16, 1778
+   From the original letter at the American Philosophical Society

-   YORKTOWN,
+   YORKTOWN,  May 16th, 1778

-   DEAR SIR:
+   Dear Sir

    In the Packet No. 1 I have sent you a long letter acknowledging your favor of Oct.
-7. Mr. Temple Franklin's of March 1st which on account of the great quantity of public business I have not time to copy.
-Lest that should not come to hand, I write you this short information.
-Mr. [and] Mrs. Beache are at Mainheim near Lancaster; they were well a few days ago.
+7. Mr. Temple Franklin's of March 1st which on account of the great Quantity of public business I have not time to copy &mdash; lest that shd not come to hand, I write you this short information.

-   I have not yet received the Pamphlets Mr. W. T. Franklin mentions.
-I think we are now so safely landed that it requires more invention to go wrong than it ever does to go right.
+   Mr. Mrs. Beache are at Mainheim near Lancaster, they were well a few days ago &mdash; I have not yet received the Pamphlets Mr W T Franklin mentions.
+I think we are now so safely landed that it requires more invention to go wrong than it ever does to go right &mdash;

-   I live in hopes of the pleasure of seeing you and taking your advice respecting the History of the Revolution as soon as matters make it practicable to come to Europe.
+   I live in hopes of the Pleasure of seeing you and taking your advice respecting the History of the Revolution as soon as matters make it practicable to come to Europe,

-   I am dear Sir, Your obliged and affectionate humble Servant,
+   I am Dr Sir your obliged and affectionate humble Servt

-   THOMAS PAINE.
+   T PAINE.

-   P. S. Please to present my thanks and compliments to Mr. W. T. Franklin.
-I have taken care to fulfill his command respecting the letters and Memorials he intrusted to my care, and that as soon as I can obtain sufficient information I will transmit it to him.
+   P. S. Please to present my Thanks and complt to Mr W T Franklin &mdash; I have taken Care to fulfill his Command respecting the letters and Memorials he entrusted to my care, and that as soon as I can obtain sufficient Information I will transmit it to him.

-   I saw M. du Plessis lately he was well.
+   I saw M du Plessis lately he was well.